Azure-Samples/ms-identity-docs-code-javascript/protect-function-app/README.md

 languages:
 - Node.js
 name: Node.js Azure Function protecting HTTP trigger function with Easy Auth and access token scope validation.
-description: "This Node.js Azure Function protects its own HTTP Trigger function with Easy Auth and access token scope validation.
-The code in this sample is used by one or more articles on docs.microsoft.com."
+description: This Node.js Azure Function protects its own HTTP Trigger function with Easy Auth and access token scope validation.
+The code in this sample is used by one or more articles on docs.microsoft.com.
 urlFragment: ms-identity-docs-code-functions-nodejs
 products:
 - azure